-Audit outcome Status Audit opinion Unqualified opinion Audit assessment The LGA has concluded that she is unable to assess whether Council was likely to comply with Part 12 of the Local Government Act (Northern Ireland) 2014 (the Act) during 2021-22 due to the impact of the COVID-19 pandemic on normal services.
-Statutory recommendations The LGA made no statutory recommendations Proposals for improvement The LGA made no new proposals for improvement
+Audit outcome Status Audit opinion Unqualified opinion Audit assessment The LGA has concluded that she is unable to assess whether Council is likely to comply with Part 12 of the Local Government Act (Northern Ireland) 2014 (the Act) during 2022-23 Statutory recommendations The LGA made no statutory recommendations Proposals for improvement The LGA made no proposals for improvement

-This report summarises the work of the Local Government Auditor (LGA) on the 2021-22 performance improvement audit and assessment undertaken on Fermanagh and Omagh District Council.
-We would like to thank the Chief Executive and her staff, particularly the Performance Improvement Manager, for their assistance during this work.
+This report summarises the work of the Local Government Auditor (LGA) on the 2022-23 performance improvement audit and assessment undertaken on Fermanagh and Omagh District Council.
+We would like to thank the Chief Executive and his staff, particularly the Performance Improvement Manager for their assistance during this work.